Amor Domina Vincit

 "I can't believe she turned on me like that…"

-Shinji could feel for her.
-Having a good friend stab her in the back though, he'd never experienced anything like that before… unless you consider what his father had done to him, in a way that's worse and at the same time, not the same thing.
+Shinji could feel for her, but having a good friend stab her in the back, he'd never experienced anything like that before… unless you consider what his father had done to him, in a way that's worse and at the same time, not the same thing.

 "Then the experiments…" she whispered, and instantly Shinji's mind connected with hers, unbidden.
 Flashes of Ritsuko cutting into her with a knife and the pain felt during the procedure were reminiscent of what he got from Arael when he held her after being rescued.
 The tubes inserted into her body to draw out fluid for study, the binds, the shocks, it was all too much for him to take.